markbiek/wpe-helper/README.md

 ### `installs:list`

 List all active, production installs.
-You can include staging and/or inactive installs with the `--staging` and `--inactive` options.
+You can include dev/staging and/or inactive installs with the `--development`/`--staging` and `--inactive` options.

 This command also supports `--output-json` and `--name-only`.